crowl0gic/ffmpeg-nvidia/README.md

 # ffmpeg-nvidia
-Encode Motion videos with ffmpeg and NVIDIA hardware acceleration
+Process Motion videos with ffmpeg and NVIDIA hardware acceleration

 ## Introduction

 My use case is unique, but it illustrates how open source software can be used to create custom solutions.

 I'm running [Motion](https://motion-project.github.io/index.html) v4.5.1 on a [Debian](https://www.debian.org/) 11 (Bullseye) server with a handful of PoE network cameras.
 I've been running Motion for at least 5 years and can't say enough good things about it.
-These instructions may apply to other platforms, but I can't guarantee it.
+These instructions may apply to other platforms, but I can't guarantee that.

 One of my security cameras generates 1920 x 1280 @ 30FPS footage as an MJPEG stream.
 Motion processes this output and triggers an event when changes are detected.
 This process caused my otherwise capable server (Xeon 3.8GHz 6 core, 64GB RAM, SSD, Ubuntu 20.04 then Debian 11.0) some grief.
 I could always tell when an event occurred because my CPU fan would scream to 4000 RPM then decelerate once temps were normal again.
 Due to form factor constraints, I can only run a low profile (Noctua L9i) cooler.
 Noise or thermal throttling are my options :E